NBISweden/workshop-reproducible-research/pages/navigation-bar/tools-for-reproducible-research.md

 but we will give approximately half of the participant slots to applicants from Swedish universities, due to the national role NBIS plays in Sweden.
 This online training event has no fee.
-However, if you confirm your participation but do not do so(no-show) you will be invoiced 2000 SEK.
+However, if you confirm your participation but do not do so (no-show) you will be invoiced 2,000 SEK.
 Please note that NBIS cannot invoice individuals.

 The only entry requirements for this course is a basic knowledge of Unix systems